📊 AVO Key Takeaways

 Key Metrics to Watch

-- Operating cash flow trend and return to positive territory
+- Operating cash flow trend - must turn positive to validate business sustainability

-- Net profit margin expansion and path to profitability
+- Gross margin expansion - requires meaningful improvement from 9.1% to achieve path to profitability

 - Operating margin and net margin improvement